-Pre-conference Immersion Sessions
+Pre-Conference Immersion Sessions

 The immersion sessions are intended for adults and only babes-in-arms may accompany parents.
 If the infant begins to cry, we ask parents to please leave until the child is quiet so that others' learning is not hindered.

 Are you wondering what a Charlotte Mason high school schedule could look like?
 Do you know what Charlotte had the students doing and reading in the upper years?
 Would you like some encouragement for staying the course and continuing to apply Mason’s principles and methods for your teenaged students?
-Come to the pre-conference immersion session on Mason and the Older Student led by Kerri Forney, a homeschooling mother of five, and her daughters Kathryn, a 2015 graduate, and Kristen, a rising junior, and join them as they walk you through many aspects of a CM high school schedule.
+Come to the pre-conference immersion session on High School led by Kerri Forney, a homeschooling mother of five, and her daughters Kathryn, a 2015 graduate, and Kristen, a rising junior, and join them as they walk you through many aspects of a CM high school schedule.
 The day will include demonstration, discussion, and immersion with plenty of time for questions.
 The goal of the time together is to spread a feast of ideas and tools to encourage and inspire you along the CM high school road.

 Nancy will demonstrate a morning in a multi-age homeschool using Mason’s methods.
 Despite the large age range in many homeschools, adherence to the principles and practices in every area can make this rich education possible.
 The focus will be on subjects that can successfully be combined with multiple ages.
 Subject areas that may be presented include Bible, dictation, citizenship, Shakespeare, history, geography, hymn, folksong, poetry, copywork, composer study, picture study, handcrafts, nature study, literature, and natural history – all subjects that Nancy has years of experience teaching to all ages at the same time.
 Attendees assume the role of the student, experiencing the different forms of narration and the banquet of ideas which will bring a deeper understanding to the method.

-Keeping Time: History and History Charts
+Keeping Time: History and History Charts Immersion

 We have all heard of The Book of Centuries, but some of the other time-tools Mason and the PNEU used are more unfamiliar.
 The use of charts and notebooks in the PNEU supported a child's deepening relationship with history and helped him develop his understanding of chronology, the conception of time, through a carefully graduated progression of time-tools.
 Our students today can greatly benefit from this thorough method of studying time that includes personal time-lines, Streams of History charts, the Book of Centuries, and Miss Beale's History Charts.